student-danielhe/Portfolio/README.md

 This is the collection of all Software Development Project I did in SMU Guildhall.
-All COdes can be found in the code folder.
+All of the projects are made by my custom SMU Guildhall Game Engine All Codes can be found in the code folder.
 The program can be opened by running the exe file within the Run folder

 As of now it includes: